LiberTEM/LiberTEM/docs/source/dask.rst

 :code:`udf.get_result_buffers()`.
 The :code:`ordered_results` dictionary is created
 such that the :code:`merge_all` method can safely concatenate the elements in the case of :code:`'nav'`-shaped results.
 Any applied ROI is automatically taken into account after the call to :code:`merge_all`.

-The return value from the function must be a dictionary of merged result arrays with the same keys as the declared result buffers.
+The return value from the function must be a dictionary of merged result arrays with the keys matching the declared result buffers.
+There is, however, no requirement to return merged results for all existing buffers, though any that are missing will not contain results from the computation and are likely to be filled with zeros.

 CUDA and scheduling
 -------------------